harlows/eResources/flexible_alerts.md

 > An alert of type 'tip' using alert specific style 'flat' which overrides global style 'callout'.
 > In addition, this alert uses an own heading and hides specific icon.

-> [!COMMENT]
-> An alert of type 'comment' using style 'callout' with default settings.